 How long should Enneagram homework take?
 Keep it under 10 minutes daily.
 Type 7s and 9s especially need bite-sized commitments.
 The key is consistency, not duration.

 What if my client doesn’t do their homework?
 That’s data!
 Each type avoids homework differently.
-A Type 6 might fear doing it wrong, while a Type 8 resents being told what to do.
+A Type 6 fears doing it wrong.
+A Type 8 resents being told what to do.
 Decode their resistance—it reveals their core pattern.

 Should I give the same homework to people of the same type?
 Start with type-specific templates, then customize based on their growth level.
 A healthy Type 1 needs different work than an average Type 1.